johnckealy/vue-auth-jwt/README.md

 HTTP verb    `POST`

-This is the name of your backend API endpoint for logging in
+This sets the name of your backend's API endpoint for logging in.

 ##### logoutEndpoint
 default      `'/logout/'`

 HTTP verb    `POST`

-This is the name of your backend API endpoint for logging out
+This sets the name of your backend's API endpoint for logging out.

 ##### tokenRefreshEndpoint:
 default       `'/token/refresh'`